HeadphoneCairn/Roudi/README.md

 # Credits and License

-- Roudi written by Headphone Cairn Software
+- Roudi written by Headphone Cairn Software.

   ![Headphone Cairn Logo](README.png)

 - MIDI libraries and more by [Blokas](https://blokas.io/).
-- An stl for a case for the midiboy is available on [Thingiverse](https://www.thingiverse.com/thing:4878526)
+- An stl for a case for the midiboy is available on [Thingiverse](https://www.thingiverse.com/thing:4878526).